 Certain devices have an optional Expanded Device View.
-This list currently includes several instruments (FM-4, Phase-4, Polysynth, and Sampler) and some audio effects or analyzers (EQ+, EQ-5, Resonator Bank, as well as Oscilloscope and Spectrum Analyzer), and all devices that make use of The Grid (Poly Grid, FX Grid, Note Grid, and the Gridpowered Polymer synth).
+This list currently includes several instruments (FM-4, Phase-4, Polysynth, and Sampler) and some audio effects or analyzers (EQ+, EQ-5, Resonator Bank, as well as Oscilloscope and Spectrum Analyzer), and all devices that give access to The Grid (Poly Grid, FX Grid, and Note Grid), as well as devices that are Grid-powered (including the Polymer synth, and the audio FXs Filter+ and Sweep).
 Each of these devices has an Expanded Device View button in its device header.